ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 WebSphere Application Server licenses are based on the number of Processor Value Units \(PVUs\) that you need.
 PVU is a unit of measurement for the licensing of IBM Middleware software.
 The number of PVUs indicates the number of processors \(cores\) that are available to the software.
 {:shortdesc}

-Every container size in {{site.data.keyword.Bluemix_notm}} requires a specific number of PVU entitlements that must be available in the WebSphere Application Server license.
+Every container size in {{site.data.keyword.cloud_notm}} requires a specific number of PVU entitlements that must be available in the WebSphere Application Server license.
 Therefore, you must plan your `ibmliberty` containers prior to purchasing the license.

 To purchase a WebSphere Application Server License, contact [IBM Service ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/us-en/marketplace/application-server-on-cloud/purchase).
 If you already have a license for WebSphere Application Server v8.5 or newer, then you can use any unused PVUs from your existing entitlement for the deployment of your container.